 Whether you have your heart set on a thatched cottage, a Victorian semi or a listed heritage home, the skills needed to expertly survey these types of buildings are clearly very different to those needed for modern properties.
 So, what should you be looking for in a historic building surveyor?

 Start by seeking out an experienced member of the Royal Institution of Chartered Surveyors (RICS).
-RICS surveyors adhere to a strict code of conduct.
-Disciplinary, complaints and arbitration procedures are in place to ensure each client receives a professional service.
+RICS surveyors adhere to a strict code of conduct, while robust disciplinary, complaints and arbitration procedures are in place to ensure each client receives a professional service.
 Gowers Surveyors is headed up by Paul Gowers who is a RICS fellow with 20+ years’ experience.

 Next, look for other professional qualifications and specific expertise in old, historic or non-standard buildings.
 Does your chosen surveyor have advanced knowledge of traditional building materials?
 Do they have the necessary tools to carry out historic building surveys?
 What about a demonstrable passion for protecting our national architectural heritage?